New York State Law

 5. Drug Enforcement Administration special agents.

-7. United States Customs Service special agents, inspectors and patrol
+7. United States Customs and Border Protection Officers and United

 8. United States Postal Service police officers and inspectors.